andrewhessler/paint-by-algo/THOUGHTS.md

 So `AggressiveStar` is apparently using an invalid heuristic since we give distance too much weight.
 I still like it, but made old A* not also crazy.

+### Time to work on `PathBee`
+Spawn little yellow guy, try to add bloom or something.
+Need to spawn, hidden.
+Need an animation counterpart.
+Consume pathfinding and player input events.
+`H` to run PathBee animation.

+Plan:
+1. Create `entities/path_bee`
+1. Spawn a little `PathBee` invisible
+1. Now, I'm torn.
+I feel like entities should produce to request their animation, but it doesn't seem strictly required.
+I think I'm going to just have animation handle most of it.
+1. Add `animation/path_bee`,

+Added a separate `PathEvent`, endless topics 😬

+I give up on `PathBee`, just moving to another tile animation.

+Oh that's way better, you can't paint with a bee.

+Alright, time for a break from continually working on this.
+I have all the features I want.
+I can come back and add wall generation and more algorithms when I want to.

+Off to something non-Bevy, websockets?